aufau/SaberMod/README.rst

 cg_chatBeep <0|1>
   Turn on/off chat beep.

+cg_crosshairColor <hex>
+  Force crosshair color using hexadecimal rgb color code.
+Fourth position can be used to set transparency.
+Eg `#00ff00ff` is green.

 cg_damagePlums <0|1>
   When you hit an enemy, draw a small damage plum coming out of his torso.
 Works only if server has `g_damagePlums` enabled.